ethanrich/tool-pyLoopIT/README.md

 # Usage
 Please see test.py.
 In this file, you will see how certain values must be given to connect to the LoopIT.
 Then, you can send any command you want as a "parameter" and "value".
+All parameters and values must be strings.

+# Parameters

+Please see your LoopIT device guide for a list of parameters and values.